PDLT-University-of-York/test-split-site/docs/ultra/course-roles.md

 **Don't give an individual the Guest role**.
 The Guest role is not available for individual users in Ultra sites, so users manually assigned this role will not be able to access a site.

 The Guest role is used for automatic enrolment user groups (aka "SITS Group Users" and "People Group Users") - this is correct.
 These user groups automatically pull user data from SITS and enrols individual users with an appropriate role (either Student or Instructor).
-This is how students are enroled on module sites.
+This is how students are enrolled on module sites.